Recruitment and Membership Intake

 MGC Chapters embrace a lifetime commitment philosophy and aim to assure the continuance of academic achievement, political awareness, and community service.
 We strongly encourage those interested in the Membership Intake process to attend the Meet the Greeks or Interested in Intake sessions held throughout the year.

-Top 5 Things You Can Do to Show Interest in a MGU Chapter
+Top 5 Things You Can Do to Show Interest in a MGC Chapter

 1. Attend chapter programs and events.